waffleston/modulaether-script/README.md

 // You can't see this.
 %^comments on
 // This is visible.
-// BUT instructions are ignored regardless
+// BUT instructions are ignored in line comments
 // %^comments off
-// I'm still visible.
+// I'm still visible, and the next comments will be too.
+/*
+ * %^comments off
+ * I'm still visible, but the next comment won't be.
+ */
 ```
 ### `%^creturn [off/on]`
 Main file: